Instead of referring to a case or journal article by its full details, lawyers use abbreviations and legal citations:

 Producing a Bill is the first stage of the process to create a new Act.

-Once a Bill has been through all the parliamentary stages, the Queen will give her approval (Royal Assent) and the Bill becomes an Act.
+Once a Bill has been through all the parliamentary stages, the King will give his approval (Royal Assent) and the Bill becomes an Act.

 Bills Before Parliament provides detailed information on current bills and their progress.